-As stated in the research summary, the research-backed opportunities found within this study might serve as guidance for local interest groups to further refine and optimize the startup ecosystem of the Sydney community.
+The findings of this study might serve as guidance for local interest groups to further refine and optimize the startup ecosystem of the Sydney community.
 More specifically, this research is anticipated to provide benefits to 3 different groups:

 Table of Contents

 This is the offical contents of the research report The Entrepreneurial Ecosystem of Sydney, Nova Scotia.
 Please interact with the links below to be navigated to each section of the report.

 - Additional Factors of Entrepreneurial Ecosystems: Tel Aviv, Israel